 - 24 credits within the major must be completed at University Park (policy 83-80).
 Talk with your academic adviser for additional details. - Elective courses are free-choice classes, and students may select any course of interest to satisfy them.
 A course which satisfies a requirement for an academic minor or certificate may, for example, be used as an elective.
-Courses completed through studying abroad may also be used to satisfy electives. - Students who opt to take PHIL 10 (rather than IST 110) or who choose to take PHIL 119 (rather than LHR 460) to satisfy the Critical

-- Thinking and Ethics requirements in the OLEAD major may "double count" PHIL 10 or PHIL 119 as a General Education Humanities (GH).
-Doing so requires students to take an additional elective course. - Any Liberal Arts course with a W or a Y after the course number (e.g. LHR 458Y, PHIL 103W, PLSC 17W, or PSYCH 301W) may be used to satisfy the Writing Across the Curriculum requirement. - Although some courses are approved as US, IL, and World Cultures courses, students pursuing the Bachelor of Arts in OLEAD must complete three separate courses to satisfy each of these University requirements.
-One course may not be used to complete more than one of these requirements. - Students must complete two Inter-Domain General Education courses; approved Inter-Domain courses have an N after the course number (e.g., AFAM 100N, SOC 119N, and ENT 202N). - 3 credits of GHW (General Health & Wellness) are required; students have the option of completing one 3-credit health course or two 1.5 credit activity-based courses. - Bachelor of Arts students are required to complete the 12th credit level of a world language, which is level 3. (e.g., FR 3, GER 3, SPAN 3).
-Students whose language preparation and proficiency allows them to begin above level I of a world language in working to reach the 12th credit level will replace the skipped level(s) with additional elective credits.
+Courses completed through studying abroad may be used to satisfy electives as well.
+Students may also opt to take elective course which will prepare them for more advanced, 400-level supporting courses in the major. - Any Liberal Arts course with a W or a Y after the course number (e.g. LHR 136Y, LHR 458Y, PHIL 103W, PLSC 17W, or PSYCH 301W) may be used to satisfy the Writing Across the Curriculum requirement.
+PLEASE NOTE: LHR 136 is not the same course as LHR 136Y; LHR 136 does not satisfy the Writing Across the Curriculum requirement. - Although some courses are approved as US and IL courses, students must complete two separate courses to satisfy each of these University requirements.
+One course may not be used to complete both the US and IL requirements. - Students must complete two Inter-Domain General Education courses; approved Inter-Domain courses have an N after the course number (e.g., AFAM 100N, SOC 119N, and ENT 202N). - 3 credits of GHW (General Health & Wellness) are required; students have the option of completing one 3-credit health course or two 1.5 credit activity-based courses.